Topological biomarkers for real-time detection of epileptic seizures: Methods: topological analysis of physiological recordings

 Let $\varphi= \{\varphi_i\}_{1\leq i \leq n}$ be a collection of real-valued time series on $[0,T]$ and let $w$ be the window size.
-We capture information of the evolution of the topology of the sliding-window embedding $\mathrm{SWE}_{\varphi, w}(t_j)$ using persistent homology.
+We will capture information of the evolution of the topology of the spaces $\mathrm{SWE}_{\varphi, w}(t)$ using persistent homology.
 Concretely, we consider the path of time-varying persistence diagrams

 In practice, we have $\{t_j\}_{1\leq j \leq m}$ be a finite sample of equidistant times and set $0<w\leq T$ as a multiple of $t_j-t_{j-1}$.
-In order to quantify the local changes in the topology of the embedding along the time interval, we estimate the \textit{first order derivative} of the map \eqref{path_dgm} as
+In order to quantify the local changes in the topology of the embedding along the time interval, we estimate the \textit{first order derivative} $\frac{\partial PH_k}{\partial{t}}$ of the map $PH_k(t)$ \eqref{path_dgm} as the difference quotient